 All lessons are taught from my home (except on Tuesday in Albury Village Hall), we can therefore retain a relaxed, informal atmosphere.
 We all have different interests and abilities, and adjusting to this is important when guiding students to explore the variety of different media, and techniques that are available.

-In the beginning the emphasis is on developing one’s own pictorial language; with the aid of a still-life, photo’s, props and of course the observation of art from all the corners of the world.
+In the beginning, the emphasis is on developing one’s own pictorial language; with the aid of a still-life, photo’s, props and of course the observation of art from all the corners of the world.
 Even though your art lesson is in Guildford which in itself offers some great visual stimulus through its history and the beauty of the Surrey Hills, we can look anywhere to find your niche.
-This is a very rewarding and enjoyable process which will build confidence and will lead to the development of your own individual expression.
+This is a very rewarding and enjoyable process that will build confidence and will lead to the development of your own individual expression.

 How lessons are set up